gauravchak/value_model_tuning/README.md

 3. **Regret Calculation**: For each task, we calculate the regret as 1 - the nDCG between the base ranking and the per-task optimal ranking.
 The nDCG represents how aligned the current ranking is with the optimal ranking for that task.
 Hence 1 - nDCG represents the regret.

-4. **Optimization**: The algorithm adjusts weights to achieve desired regret fractions for each task, effectively tuning the importance of each component in the value model.
+4. **Optimization**: The algorithm adjusts weights based on the importance adjusted by the regret of that task, effectively tuning the importance of each component in the value model.

 ### Status